|

 Learning to live with a chronic illness or disability is a difficult road

-for anyone to travel, especially a child.
 That is why everything we do at La

 Rabida Children's Hospital is geared toward helping young patients lead